flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_04/instructions.md

-# Insert the AppStateWidget to the widget tree
+# Insert the AppStateWidget into the widget tree

-We are ready to insert the `AppStateWidgetState` into the widget tree
+Now, we’ll insert the <span style="font-family: 'Courier New';">AppStateWidgetState</span> into the widget tree.

 ```dart
 void main() {